nguyenhphilip/philintheblank/content/poems/psychiatry-meeting.md

 in an office filled with dead
-plants and hardcover books telling them to love themselves
+plants and hardcover books telling them to love themselves more

 more since depression is their father sending them video clips of guitar heroes from his facebook feed according to the eighth edition of the Diagnostic and Statistical Manual of Standard Deviations from the Norm it’s true

-he does care but the words don’t come out naturally since he grew up believing music would overcome the limitations of his immigrant tongue
+he does care but the words don’t come out naturally since he grew up believing music would overcome the limitations of his immigrant tongue even if what is sung is transmitted across an underwater tangle of cable wires that run thicker and farther than any network of tree roots he’d ever seen as an island boy

-even if what is sung is transmitted across an underwater tangle of cable wires that run thicker and farther than any network of tree roots he’d ever seen as an island boy “everything is connected” is the last word before insurance is billed
+“everything is connected”

-meaning we are all at severe risk of more than moderate harm to self from self and others regardless
+is the last word before insurance is billed meaning we are all at severe risk of more than moderate harm to self from self and others regardless